What To Feed Puppies: Nutrition Guide

 Do’s and Don’ts

-- Do follow the puppy feeding guidelines.
+- Do follow the puppy feeding guidelines on the back of their food pack or at your vet's advice.
 One of the worst things you can do is allow your puppy to become overweight, which has serious health implications.

 - Do mix new food in with the old over two weeks when you change food.
 If you gradually increase the amount of new food and decrease the amount of old, you’ll make the transition easier on your puppy.

-- Do feed your puppy at the same times every day.
+- Do feed your puppy at the same times every day and develop a routine.
 Feed young puppies 3 times a day, older puppies twice a day and once per day for adults.